sam-doomguy/documentation-api/Profiles.md

 `Authorization`: ApiKey

 ##### Parameters
-- `requestBody`:
 - `data`: An object containing JSONAPI compliant data objects with following properties
-    - `type`: `"profile"`,
+  - `type`: `"profiles"`,
-    - `attributes`: Object containing:
-      - `configuration`: Object containing profile parameters.
-For more details, consult the [profile-configuration-table](#profile-configuration) below.
+  - `attributes`: Object containing profile attributes.
+For more details, consult the [profile-attributes-table](#profile-attributes) below.

-##### Profile Configuration
+##### Profile Attributes
-There are some attributes you need to pass inside the configuration object.
-The table below provides more information about configuration options:
+There are some attributes you need to pass inside the attributes object.
+The table below provides more information about attributes options:

 | Attribute | Details |
 | ------------- | ------------- |